andyjgao/andyjgao/content/bookshelf/the-design-of-every-day-things.md

 +++
 ## Review

 The book has a lot of novel concepts that will change the way you think about design and the everyday objects around you.
 It also touches upon the psychology of design and how to design with a more human-centered approach.
 Overall, a really good book to learn about design but unfortunately, at times, a bit redundant.
-For a book that focuses on design, it's ironic that the structure of the book is poorly designed.
+For a book that focuses on design, it's ironic the structure of the book is poorly designed.

 ## Notes